 Vue CLI 3 & UIKit

-Finally, for those who prefer the official Vue JS CLI, here's one using that, and UIKit CSS/JS Framework, with a mobile nav bar which will blow your socks off!
-Its NOT configured for the WordPress Rest API but can be with a little application, or you may want to port the styles using the Gridsome starter above.
+Finally, for those who prefer the official Vue JS CLI, here’s one using that, and UIKit CSS/JS Framework, with an awesome mobile nav bar!
+Its NOT configured for the Wordpress Rest API but can be with a little application, or you may want to port the styles using the Gridsome starter above.